bryanmcelvy/microHeartMonitor/README.md

 #### Middleware
 The middleware layer consists of higher-level device drivers that interface with some hardware connected to one of the built-in peripherals (i.e. the Debug module connects to UART and the ILI9341 module primarily uses SPI).

-#### Application-specific Software
+#### Application Software
-The application-specific software layer has modules that are at least partially, if not completely built for this project.
+The application software layer has modules that are at least partially, if not completely built for this project.
 This layer includes the data acquisition module, whose functions handle receiving raw input samples and denoising them; the QRS detector, which analyzes the filtered signal to determine the average heart rate; and the LCD module, which plots the ECG waveform and displays the heart rate.

 #### External
-This "layer" includes any and all modules that were not written (or at least heavily altered) by me.
-It currently only contains the CMSIS-DSP library (or more specifically, the functions from it that are used by this project).
+This "layer" includes modules/libraries/files that were not written (or at least heavily altered) by me.
+It currently only contains portions of ARM's CMSIS-Core and CMSIS-DSP libraries.

 #### Common
 The "common" modules are general-purpose modules that don't necessarily fit into the above categories/layers.
-This category includes the "Fifo" module, which contains a ring buffer-based implementation of the FIFO buffer (AKA "queue") data structure; and "NewAssert", which is essentially just an implementation of the `assert` macro causes a breakpoint (and also doesn't cause a linker error like the built-in one does for some reason).
+This category includes the "Fifo" module, which contains a ring buffer-based implementation of the FIFO buffer (AKA "queue") data structure; and "NewAssert", which is essentially just an implementation of the `assert` macro that causes a breakpoint (and also doesn't use up as much RAM as the standard implementation does).

 [🔼 BACK TO TOP 🔼](#μheartmonitor-an-ecg-based-heart-rate-monitor)

 ## Current Results
-WIP

 Video Demonstration: [YouTube Link](https://youtu.be/KB2CsFbUgtg)

+The project is currently implemented using 2 breadboards and a Tiva C LaunchPad development board.
+The manual tests I've been running use a clone of the JDS6600 signal generator, which I loaded a sample ECG waveform from the MIT-BIH arrhythmia database onto using scripts in the corresponding [folder](/tools/JDS6600/) in the [`/tools`](/tools/) directory.
+As can be seen in the video demonstration, the calculated heart rate isn't 100% correct at the moment, but still gets relatively close.

 [🔼 BACK TO TOP 🔼](#μheartmonitor-an-ecg-based-heart-rate-monitor)